Germany 2016 Euro Championships Betting – can the Germans add to world cup glory?

-While Germany perhaps do not have many standout names in their side, their ruthless efficiency for which they are famous, once again makes them one of the leading contenders this year.
-The likes of Thomas Muller and Mario Gomez are likely to be the main goal scoring threat for the Germans, in a team which averaged 72% possession during their qualifying matches.
-Bookies.com offer the best bookmaker odds from across the web, with Germany offered best football bet odds of 4/1 to claim glory at Euro 2016.
-For those of you who are betting they can do it, it might be wise to place your bets now, as recent friendly defeats have improved the odds.
+Bookies.com offer the best bookmaker odds from across the web.
+They have Germany at the best football bet odds of 4/1 to claim glory at Euro 2016.
+For those of you who are betting they can do it, it might be wise to place your bets now.
+Recent friendly defeats have improved the odds.